Perfect points on genus one curves and consequences for supersingular K3 surfaces: Some explicit examples

 \section{Some explicit examples}

 In this section, we discuss the Frobenius splitting behavior of some explicit elliptic fibrations.
 In light of our applications in the following sections we will focus on examples of fibrations on supersingular K3 surfaces.
+We will consider the equations for such fibrations obtained by Shioda \cite{MR918849}, which are not only supersingular but exhibit a range of Artin invariants.
+We continue to assume $p\geq 5$.

 \begin{example}[Shioda] Consider the Weierstrass equation